jotalanusse/arduino-bad-usb/README.md

 11111 -> Hotdog Wallpaper
 ```

+### Disarmed mode:
+You might be wondering how do you even work on your BadUSB's code without becoming a victim of your own payloads, well there is a solution for that.

+When the DIP switch is in it's initial position `00000` no script will be executed and the Arduino will simply stay in standby, allowing you to safely connect the BadUSB to your own system without causing any unintentional damage.

 ## TODO:
 **Disclaimer:** This project is in a very early stage so there are a lot of things to get done, lot's of things may change during development and that's okay.
 But for now this are the things that need to be edited/added at the moment:

 - [X] Add support for the **DEFAULT_DELAY** command.
 - [X] Add an initial delay for every script to avoid errors.
-- [ ] First DIP switch position combination should be a "safe mode"
+- [X] First DIP switch combination should be a "disarmed mode"
 - [ ] Allow more user-friendly script names.
 - [ ] Migrate to the **NicoHood HID** library.
 - [ ] Add number pad support.